per1234/ArduinoLang/README.md

 ## Support & Development

-Feel free to send me e-mail's asking about this project or if you want to buy a coffee for me : oi_je at hotmal dot com
+Feel free to send me e-mail's asking about this project or if you want buy me a coffee : oi_je at hotmal dot com